 Graduate Student Innovation in Global Development College of Global Futures

-Farah Najar Arevalo is pursuing a PhD in Innovation in Global Development at ASU’s School for the Future of Innovation in Society, where she earned a MSc in Global Technology and Development in 2019.
+Farah Najar Arevalo is a doctoral candidate at ASU’s School for the Future of Innovation in Society, where she earned a MSc in Global Technology and Development in 2019.
 Farah holds a BA in International Relations from the Instituto Tecnológico de Estudios Superiores de Occidente (ITESO).
 She is interested in the study of smart cities, and urban infrastructures through feminism in order to understand how these technologies impact the lives of women and non-normative users of urban technologies.

 Master of Science in Global Technology and Development (2019)